 They do this not only because of their arrogant disdain for following the laws and regulations, but also for their goal of getting the best contract they could get for their own personal goals (management’s) approved via the best outcome they could envision—a vast majority of workers voting against the contract but just a few votes over one third of those workers voting not to strike, resulting in the contract the workers don’t want being accepted by default by the union as they cannot under those circumstances call a strike to force the company back to the negotiating table.

 The company could care less if the vast majority of workers would be pissed off and resent the company for such an outcome.
-After all, worker morale has never been a real concern of Boeing management—getting the absolute cheapest possible “bodies” to do the work for their money is, instead.
+After all, worker morale has never been a real concern of Boeing management—getting the absolute cheapest possible “bodies” to do the work for the money is, instead.
 They are confident their corrupt management can “crack the whip” and make disaffected workers do their jobs despite poor morale.
-After all, they are just BEMS ID’d numbered “bodies” to Boeing management, any and all replaceable with a cheaper worker per the contract’s overly long and steep progression step increases if the senior workers at full pay rates can be made angry enough to leave.
+After all, they are just BEMS ID’d numbered “bodies” to Boeing Management, any and all replaceable with a cheaper worker per the contract’s overly long and steep progression step increases if the senior workers at full pay rates can be made angry enough to leave.

-Hopefully the workers will have sense enough to vote against this purposely low balled contract by Boeing and strike for their dignity and the interest of themselves as well as the other workers at Boeing and in the community whose wages and benefits are highly influenced by this IAM contract.
+Hopefully the workers will have sense enough to vote against this purposely low balled contract by Boeing and strike for their dignity and the interests of themselves as well as the other workers at Boeing and in the community whose wages and benefits are highly influenced by this IAM contract.

 They will need good luck and hard work and sacrifice against the forces of arrogance, greed, and lawlessness that is the Boeing of today.
 I have helped more than most in last strikes.
 This time I won’t be able to be there, sadly.
 A good union man, I've never even thought about crossing the line.
 With Boeing, however, crossing any line, legal or not, to reach management’s personal financial goals is par for the course.

-(Later comment--sometimes you re-read your stuff and are amazed.
+(Later comment--Sometimes you re-read your stuff and are amazed.
 Perhaps too emotional at the end.
 Taking the other people's misinformed side in an argument is not always wise.
 We need the union haters here to help pay taxes for the stuff they supported, such as the Iraq War.
 Maybe some day they will lose their irrational hate for unions.
-But their is always a cure for the "union problem" if those who want them to go away want them to go away--treat workers fairly and with the respect they are due.
+But there is always a cure for the "union problem" if those who want them to go away really want them to go away--treat workers fairly and with the respect they are due.
 Unfortunately companies like to take advantage of their workers in being Scrooge-like with pay, benefits, and raises, as well as taking advantage of the management-employee relationship to take their personal problems out on their employees.
-Until companies begin to do right by their workers, there will always be a merket for unionization.
+Until companies begin to do right by their workers, there will always be a market for unionization.
 That is capitalism, which some capitalists seem to ignore.
 Unions are the hired representatives of the workers they serve.)